lin-stephanie/astro-antfustyle-theme/src/content/blog/markdown-mdx-extended-features.md

 ---
-title: Markdown / MDX Extended Features
+title: Markdown/MDX Extended Features
 description: The special syntax available in Astro AntfuStyle Theme to extend Markdown/MDX features
 pubDate: 2022-03-02
-lastModDate: ''
+lastModDate: 2025-03-31
 toc: true
 share: true
 ogImage: true
 ---

 This post introduces some handy tricks for using special syntax in the [Astro AntfuStyle Theme](https://github.com/lin-stephanie/astro-antfustyle-theme) to enhance your Markdown/MDX content.
-These shortcuts let the theme’s built-in integrations or plugins handle the heavy lifting, automatically converting everything into HTML --- _no need to write complex code yourself!_ 🎨
+These shortcuts let the theme’s built-in integrations or plugins handle the heavy lifting, automatically converting everything into HTML — _no need to write complex code yourself!_ 🎨

-## Callouts (Alerts / Admonitions)
+## Callouts (Alerts/Admonitions)

-Supported by :link[rehype-callouts]{id=lin-stephanie/rehype-callouts style='github'}, you can modify [the plugin's configuration](https://github.com/lin-stephanie/rehype-callouts?tab=readme-ov-file#options-useroptions) in `plugins/index.ts`.
+Supported by :link[rehype-callouts]{id=lin-stephanie/rehype-callouts class='github'}, you can modify [the plugin's configuration](https://github.com/lin-stephanie/rehype-callouts?tab=readme-ov-file#useroptions) in `plugins/index.ts`.

 If you change the `theme` configuration (default: `'vitepress'`), you will also need to update the imported CSS file in `src/styles/markdown.css` (`@import 'rehype-callouts/theme/yourconfig'`).